phaserjs/phaser/README.md

 * Camera.shake is a new function that creates a camera shake effect.
 You can specify the intensity, duration and direction of the effect.
 You can also set if it should shake the camera out of bounds or not.
 * Camera.flash is a new function that makes the camera 'flash' over the top of your game.
 It works by filling the game with the solid fill color specified, and then fading it away to alpha 0 over the duration given.
 This is great for things like hit effects.
 You can listen for the Camera.onflashComplete Signal.
 * Camera.fade is a new function that makes the camera fade to the color given, over the course of the duration specified.
 This is great for things like transitioning from one State to another.
 You can listen for the Camera.onFadeComplete Signal.
 * Camera.resetFX resets any active FX, such as a fade or flash and immediately clears it.
-Useful to calling after a fade in order to remove the fade from the Stage.
+Useful for calling after a fade in order to remove the fade from the Stage.
 * Phaser.Camera.ENABLE_FX is a const that controls if the Camera FX are available or not.
 It's `true` by default, but if you set it to `false` before boot then it won't create the Graphics object required to process the effects.

 ### New Arcade Physics Features